LillianGonzalezAlbino/FourierAnalysis/README.txt

   - Save plots (without color) to files
   - Save tables for groupings of mutations that actually occur in the data
   - Values of combinations that occur in the data with paired value for each order
-    - Tables for mutations 6->1
+    - Tables for mutations 6->5
+    - Tables for non-mutations 10->7
   - Mallow's Method calculated on "raw" data vectors
   - Plot with colors of Mallow's Method on "raw" data vectors
     - Bugs on the legend of plots not fixed